Lego Trolls World Tour: Development

-Lego Trolls World Tour was inspired by the Trolls World Tour film.
+Lego Trolls World Tour was based on the Trolls World Tour film.
 The Lego construction toy range was based on the animated film and developed in collaboration with Universal Brand Development.
 The construction sets were designed to recreate the story and characters of the DreamWorks Animation film franchise in Lego form.

 Launch

 The Lego Trolls World Tour theme was launched at the American International Toy Fair in 2020.
 As part of the marketing campaign, The Lego Group released seven toy sets based on the film.
 Each set featured a different dance party, pod or stage concert.
 Minifigures were also released, including Poppy, Barb, Biggie, Branch, Cloud Guy, Cooper, Guy Diamond, Funk Troll (Female), Hickory, Tiny Diamond, Mr. Dinkles, Hickory and Mermaid.